ryanbressler/CloudForest/README.md

 ```
  Randomizing Data

- Randomizing shuffeling parts of the data or including shuffled "Artifichal Contrasts" can be usefull to establish baselines for comparison.
+ Randomizing shuffling parts of the data or including shuffled "Artifichal Contrasts" can be useful to establish baselines for comparison.

  ```
    -permutate=false: Permutate the target feature (to establish random predictive power).